 What we liked

 The GeekDesk v3 is the last JieCang frame to make our list.
 The only JieCang frame that uses a traditional cross support, GeekDesk v3 is the third most stable standing desk we have tested.
-With the traditional cross support the GeekDesk v3 was able to reduce any wobble until you reached 46”.
-Beyond this point the motion was minimal and wouldn’t impact you work.
+With the traditional cross support, the GeekDesk v3 was able to reduce any wobble until you reached 46”.
+Beyond this point, the motion was minimal and wouldn’t impact your work.
 The only stability issue we found was with the front to back rocking motion.
 It wasn’t until you reached 45” that this became bad enough to impact efficiency.